petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    clientType="CLOUD"
    ```

-1. Start Liferay if it's not running already.
+1. Start Liferay.
 If this is the first time starting after installing the Solr connector LPKG, follow the instructions in the log to restart Liferay again.

 ![From the Solr System Settings entry, set the Client Type to Cloud.](./installing-solr/images/03.png)